jlumpe/gambit-publication/README.md

 ## Development

-You can enable "test mode" by adding `--config test=true` to the command line options.
+You can enable "test mode" by adding `--config test=1` to the command line options.
 This loads an alternate set of parameters which greatly reduces the amount of work to be done.